adamfreedman/ChimpContactZonePopGenomics/admixture/README.md

 # ADMIXTURE
-This directory contains code for conducting ancestry analyses with the program ADMIXTURE on genotypes derived from a capture array for 85 wild chimpanzees in Cameroon.
+This directory contains code for conducting ancestry analyses with the program ADMIXTURE (v.
+1.3.0) on genotypes derived from a capture array for 85 wild chimpanzees in Cameroon.
+Prior to running the program, we filtered out singleton sites in the vcf file using *vcftools* (v.
+0.1.16).
+An example SLURM sbatch script for executing 100 replicates at a given level of K is found in the scripts directory.